Google Health: Google Health Studies

-Partners
+Google Care Studio

+In March 2023, the CEO of MEDITECH, an electronic health record company, referred to Google Health as a product with features including "search and summarization capabilities."
+Later that Month, Google Health and MEDITECH announced a partnership to integrate the Google Care Studio product into MEDITECH's latest EHR product, Expanse.

+2025: Google for Health

+In 2025, branding for Google's health-related efforts changed to "Google for Health."
+Instead of maintaining a standalone health division, the company had earlier decided to integrate health initiatives more broadly across its overall business, such as Google Cloud, Search, AI, Fitbit, and others.

+Partnerships

+Google Health's current partners include Apollo Hospitals, Aravind Eye Hospital, Ascension, CIDRZ, Mayo Clinic, Northwestern Medicine, Rajavithi Hospital, Sankara Nethralaya, and Stanford Medicine.

-The original Google Health (2008-2012), like many other Google products, was free to use for consumers.
+The original Google Health (2008–2012), like many other Google products, was free to use for consumers.
 Unlike other Google services, however, Health contained no advertising.
 Google did not reveal how it planned to make money with the service, but a Wall Street Journal article said that Google "hasn't ruled [advertising] out for the future."
 Google filed in 2007, U.S. Patent Application #20070282632, "Method and apparatus for serving advertisements in an electronic medical record system".

 Google Health (from 2008 to 2012) imported medical and/or drug prescription information from the following partners: Allscripts, Anvita Health, The Beth Israel Deaconess Medical Center, Blue Cross Blue Shield of Massachusetts, The Cleveland Clinic, CVS Caremark, Drugs.com, Healthgrades, Longs Drugs, Medco Health Solutions, Quest Diagnostics, RxAmerica, and Walgreens.
 In January 2010, the Withings WiFi Body scale enables Google Health users to seamlessly update their weight and other data to their online profiles.
 Users whose health records reside with other providers had to either manually enter their data or pay to have a Google Health partner perform the service.
 MediConnect Global was one such partner; for a fee, they would retrieve a user's medical records from around the world and add them to his or her profile.

 In 2009, in response to demand for added convenience, Google Health began establishing relationships with tele-health providers that will allow their users to sync the data shared during tele-health consultations with their online health records partnerships have been formed with the following companies: MDLiveCare and Hello Health.